fsfe/reuse-tool/CONTRIBUTING.md

 ## Pull requests

-Pull requests are generally welcome and encouraged, but please beware that they may be closed as out-of-scope or otherwise not aligned with the design goals.
+Pull requests are generally welcome and encouraged, but please beware that they may be closed for various reasons, such as:

+- The change is out-of-scope for REUSE.
+- The change does not align with the design goals of REUSE.
+- The change is good, but the maintenance burden is too heavy.

 To be safe, open an issue and engage in dialogue before beginning to implement a feature that may not be accepted.

 When making a pull request, don't hesitate to add yourself to the AUTHORS.rst file and the copyright headers of the files you touch.

+Every pull request should add an entry in `CHANGELOG.md`.
+Some exceptions apply, such as changes which are too tiny to be significant, certain refactorings, or fixes to pull requests which were already merged, but not yet released.

 ## Translation